Knife attack on German train severely injures 3 people

-BERLIN (AP) — A knife attack on a high-speed train in Germany left three people severely injured, the Bavarian Red Cross said Saturday.
+BERLIN (AP) — A knife attack on a high-speed train in Germany left three people severely wounded, the Bavarian Red Cross said Saturday.
+Police said a man has been arrested in connection with the morning attack.

-One man has been arrested in connection with the morning attack at the train station in Seubersdorf, where the train is currently stopped, police said.
-Police said multiple people were injured but were unable to provide a specific number.

-A spokesperson for the Bavarian Red Cross, which has 110 responders on the scene, said the organization processed three “severely injured” people who have since been taken to a local clinic.
+A 27-year-old Syrian man was arrested in Seubersdorf, where the train stopped after the attack, Bavarian state police told The Associated Press.
+The injured people came from the Regensburg and nearby Passau areas, state police said.

-Between 200 and 300 people were removed from the train and are now being taken care of at a nearby location, the Red Cross spokesperson said.
+In addition, 200 to 300 other people from the train were taken off and brought to a nearby location, the Bavarian Red Cross spokesperson said.

-Local police told The Associated Press that they received a call about the attack around 9 a.m. local time.

-Interior Minister Horst Seehofer said the background behind the “terrible” attack was “still unclear” and is “now being clarified.”
-He said people in Seubersdorf, a municipality located about 473 kilometers (294 miles) south of Berlin, faced no “acute danger.”

 “I hope that those injured and those who witnessed this will recover quickly and completely,” Seehofer said.